August 21, 2014

-In a pack, dogs have many ways to show the leader that they accept his role as top dog and thus avoid a confrontation.
+In a pack, dogs have many ways to show the leader that they accept their role as top dog and thus avoid a confrontation.
 One way is to roll on their backs and urinate on themselves.

 Submissive urination is common and normal in puppies, who will usually outgrow the behavior.
 But some puppies remain timid into adulthood, and submissive urination can become a problem in the home.

 If your dog pees at the following times, you are probably dealing with submissive urination:

 - When they are being scolded

 - When a person approaches them

 - When there's a disturbance such as a loud argument or sirens blaring

 - While making submissive postures, such as crouching, tail tucking, or rolling over and exposing their belly

 If your dog urinates when they are playing or being greeted but doesn’t exhibit submissive postures, they ha a different problem: excitement urination.